berserkhmdvhb/agentic-scraper/README.md

 * Schemas defined in `backend/api/schemas/*`.
 * Job lifecycle & cancellation logic enforced by `job_store.py`.
 * OAuth2 callback uses `settings.auth0_redirect_uri` and redirects to `FRONTEND_DOMAIN` with `?token=...` or `?error=...`.
+* Scopes above reflect your **Auth0 API permissions** and must be assigned to users in Auth0 for the corresponding actions.